StackExchange/blackbox/README.md

 - First Blackbox checks `$BLACKBOXDATA`.
 If this environment variable is set, this is the directory that will be used.
 If it lists a directory that does not exist, Blackbox will print an error and exit.
 - If `$BLACKBOXDATA` is not set: (which is the typical use case)
   - Blackbox will first try `keyrings/live` and use it if it exists.
-  - Otherwise the default `.blackbox` will be used.
+  - Otherwise, the default `.blackbox` will be used.
 If `.blackbox` does not exist, Blackbox will print an error and exit.

 Enabling BlackBox For a Repo